 Your child is encouraged to bring a Reusable Water Bottle into the classroom: big enough to drink for a few hours before refilling.
 Big opening at the top for easy refilling.
 No disposable bottled water to avoid spills.
 Please label the bottle with your child’s name.

 Parents may volunteer in the classroom and to be a field trip chaperone.
-Please check in the office for more information.
+Please check with the office for more information.

 Conferences and Communication:

 - My preferred method of communication is email.

 - I am available from 7:30-7:55 and 3:00-3:30 if you’d like to talk before and/or after school hours.
 During distance learning, please email me to set up a meeting time.

 - For longer appointments we can set a time that works for all.